jhgbrt/netcsv/README.md

 Now you can use code like this:

     var myFileName = "path/to/csvfile";

-    myFileName.ReadFileAsCsv(Encoding.Default);
+    using (var reader = ReadCsv.FromFile(myFileName)) {
+        while (reader.Read()) {
+            var record = new {
+                Name = reader["Name"];
+                BirthDate = DateTime.Parse(reader["BirthDate"]);
+            }
+        }
+    }

 If you have a string that actually contains the CSV content already, use this:

     void ParseCsv(string content) {
-        content.ReadStringAsCsv();
+        using (var reader = ReadCsv.FromString(content)) {
+        // ...
         }
+    }

- Finally, you can also use the ReadStreamAsCsv() extension method.
+ Finally, you can also use the ReadCsv.FromStream() method.

- The examples assume some common defaults about the actual CSV layout and behaviour, but you can of course change those by using the overloads that accept an instance of the CsvBehaviour and CsvLayout classes.
+ The examples assume some common defaults about the actual CSV layout and behaviour.
+You can of course change those through parameters.

+ Parameters that specify the CSV format include the encoding, the quote character, the field delimiter, a.o.
+ Other parameters specify the 'behaviour' of the CSV reader: what to do with empty lines or missing fields, whether fields should be trimmed or not, etc.